 2.34.
-There is no provision in the annual return for additional notes to explain and expand on the figures shown in the accounting statements.
-To address this, authorities need to provide the following accompanying information to the external auditor:
+There is no provision in the Annual Governance and Accountability Return (AGAR) for additional notes to explain and expand on the figures shown in the accounting statements.
+To address this, authorities need to provide the following accompanying information to the external auditor, where Part 3 of the AGAR is subject to review by the external auditor.

-Explanation of variances
+Explanation of variances:

 2.35.
 Authorities need to understand the changes in income and expenditure from year to year and their significance.
-The RFO needs to produce an explanation of significant variances in annual levels of income, expenditure and balances shown in Section 2 of the annual return that provides a sufficiently detailed and meaningful analysis and explanation of the reasons for the change.
+The RFO needs to produce an explanation of significant variances in annual levels of income, expenditure and balances shown in Section 2 of the Annual Governance and Accountability Return that provides a sufficiently detailed and meaningful analysis and explanation of the reasons for the change.